LiamJCates/Programming-Notes/C++/ObjectOrientedConcepts/Relationships/Inheritance/Virtual/VirtualMethods.md

 ## Virtual Functions
-Recall fthat type polymorphism is the ability of a variable of type B to take the “form” of any class derived from B. The obvious question is “How?”
+Recall that type polymorphism is the ability of a variable of type B to take the “form” of any class derived from B. This upholds the Liskov Substitutibility Principle.
+Because a derived class "is-a" base class instance as well.

-The key in C++ is to use a reserved keyword to declare a member function in a base class and also implement the function in a derived class with a different reserved keyword.

-To turn a function into a polymorphic function is virtual, in the derived class, the function with the corresponding function siganture and return type is marked with override.
+To allow for containers, functions, and other language features that use polymophism to resolve base class references to derived class instances C++ has certain runtime polymophic functionality.

+In particular, to allow a function call to be resolved in the desired way, C++ uses the reserved keyword virtual to allow a method call to exibit polymorphic behavior.

+By using the virtual keyword as a prefix to the method signature in the base class, a function call on a base class reference that is associated to a derived class instance will resolve to the derived class method definition.

 The virtual keyword tells the compiler that you want to invoke type polymorphism, and the compiler implements the polymorphism magic.

-Define a variable of type reference-to-base class and initialize it with an object of derived class type.
+When a variable is defined of type reference-to-base class and is initialized with an object of derived class type.
 When you call the polymorphic function for the object, the compiled code checks the object’s actual type and calls the derived class implementation of the function.

+Non-virtual funcitons will not exhibit polymophic behavior and will always resolve to base class definition when a reference of a base class is used.

-A "virtual function" is a special type of method that, when called, resolves to the most-derived match of that method that exists between the base and derived class.
+A "virtual function" or "virtual method" is a special type of method that, when called, resolves to the most-derived match of that method that exists between the base and derived class.
 A derived function is considered a match if it is an override of the base class function; it has the same signature (name, parameter types, and whether it is const) and return type as the base version of the function.

+Be aware, when using a base class reference to make a function call, we can only call methods that are defined in the base class, virtual or otherwise.

 For more information regarding method override, see:
 [C++\ObjectOrientedConcepts\Relationships\Inheritance\CreatingDerivedClasses\MethodOverride.md]